proplot-dev/proplot/docs/why.rst

 In matplotlib, `~matplotlib.pyplot.subplots` returns a 2D `~numpy.ndarray`
-for figures with more than one column and row, a 1D `~numpy.ndarray` for single-row or single-column figures, or just an `~matplotlib.axes.Axes` instance for single-subplot figures.
+for figures with more than one column and row, a 1D `~numpy.ndarray` for single-row or column figures, or a lone `~matplotlib.axes.Axes` instance for single-subplot figures.

 .. rubric:: Solution

 In ProPlot, `~proplot.ui.subplots` returns a `~proplot.ui.SubplotsContainer`
 filled with `~proplot.axes.Axes` instances.
-This container lets you call arbitrary methods on arbitrary subplots all at once, which can be useful when you want to style your subplots identically (e.g.
-``axs.format(tickminor=False)``).
-The `~proplot.ui.SubplotsContainer` class
-also unifies the behavior of the three possible `matplotlib.pyplot.subplots` return values:
+This object unifies the behavior of the three possible `matplotlib.pyplot.subplots` return values:

 * `~proplot.ui.SubplotsContainer` permits 2D indexing, e.g. ``axs[1, 0]``.
   Since `~proplot.ui.subplots` can generate figures with arbitrarily complex